ExpressiveLabs/Pettenvolk-API-Laravel/README.md

 Recommended tools to complete this integration:<br/>
 ☕🎶💻⏰

-This is the official package to integrate the Pettenvolk API with your Laravel application.
+This is the official package to integrate the Pettenvolk API (a.k.a.
+Chameleon) with your Laravel application.
 API keys can be acquired using the Pettenvolk Developer Tools at https://www.pettenvolk.com/developer (currently only available to invited testers).
+Docs for this API can be found at https://chameleon.pettenvolk.com.

 ## Table of contents
 1. [Installation](#installation)<br/>